ericabxy/srd20/docs/_srd/MonstersG.markdown

 bonuses of Fort +3, Ref +0, and Will +0.

----Racial Skills: A gnoll's humanoid levels give it skill points equal to 5 x(2 + Int modifier).
+---Racial Skills: A gnoll's humanoid levels give it skill points equal to 5 x (2 + Int modifier).
 Its class skills are Listen and Spot.

 ---Racial Feats: A gnoll's humanoid levels give it one